Where Shadows Forever Reign

-Where Shadows Forever Reign is the sixth studio album by black metal band Dark Funeral.
+Where Shadows Forever Reign is the sixth studio album by Swedish black metal band Dark Funeral.
 The album was released through Century Media Records on 3 June 2016.
 Where Shadows Forever Reign is the first album to feature vocalist Heljarmadr and the last to feature drummer Dominator.
-The album was recorded in Dugout Studios in Uppsala Sweden and the cover art for the album was created by artist Kristian 'Necrolord' Wåhlin.
+The album was recorded in Dugout Studios in Uppsala, Sweden and the cover art for the album was created by artist Kristian 'Necrolord' Wåhlin.